Shega-PID/wordpress-to-strapi-migrator/README.md

 WORDPRESS_PASSWORD=xxx
 CONTENT_URL=https://xxx/wp-json/wp/v2
 ```
 * **To migrate Authors**: First export your authors from WordPress.Then create json file that contain your authors list with **w_authors.json** file name inside your strapi project root directory.
-Then navigate to left side nav, select w-to-s-migrator, enter **author** as an input for REST API field and click migrate button.
+Then navigate to left side nav, select w-to-s-migrator, enter **author** as an input for end point field and click migrate button.

-* **To migrate Users**: First export your users from WordPress.Then create json file that contain your users list using  **w_users.json** inside your strapi project root directory.Then navigate to left side nav, select w-to-s-migrator, enter start page, end page and batch number and  **users** as an input for REST API field. start page, end page and batch number depending on number of users you have on your WordPress App.
+* **To migrate Users**: First export your users from WordPress.Then create json file that contain your users list using  **w_users.json** inside your strapi project root directory.Then navigate to left side nav, select w-to-s-migrator, enter start page, end page and batch number and  **users** as an input for end point field. start page, end page and batch number depending on number of users you have on your WordPress App.

-* **To migrate category**: Enter start page, end page and batch number as per your category content and use **categories** as an input for the REST API.
+* **To migrate category**: Enter start page, end page and batch number as per your category content and use **categories** as an input for the end point.

-* **To migrate Tag**: Enter start page, end page and batch number as per your category content and use **tags** as an input for the REST API.
+* **To migrate Tag**: Enter start page, end page and batch number as per your category content and use **tags** as an input for the end point.

-* **To migrate comments**: Enter start page, end page and batch number as per your category content and use **comments** as an input for the REST API.
+* **To migrate comments**: Enter start page, end page and batch number as per your category content and use **comments** as an input for the end point.

-* **To migrate media**: Enter start page, end page and batch number as per your category content and use **media** as an input for the REST API.
+* **To migrate media**: Enter start page, end page and batch number as per your category content and use **media** as an input for the end point.

-* **To migrate post**: Enter start page, end page and batch number as per your category content and use **posts** as an input for the REST API.
+* **To migrate post**: Enter start page, end page and batch number as per your category content and use **posts** as an input for the end point.

   ## Screenshoot
 ![Alt text](https://github.com/shega-media-technology/wordpress-to-strapi-migrator/blob/main/scree-shoot/plugin-image.png)